NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 • Copyright infringement in your advertising, such as libel, slander or other advertising mistake.

-• Inventory replacement if fire, a covered water event or another source damages your business property.
+• Inventory replacement if a covered event damages your business property.

 7 tips to help prevent business property damage